wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ## Loop if the Restaurant is Offline

-Now that we've created the logic based on the restaurant's status, we want to continue to check that status until finally, the restaurant comes back online.
+Now that we've created the logic based on the restaurant's status, we want to continue checking that status until the restaurant finally comes back online.
 So we know we need a function like this, which check the status every minute:

 ```javascript
 while(RESTAURANT_IS_OFFLINE.status){